 Still, to set off selling successfully, you most probably will need a couple of extra extensions to extend payment gateways list, add extra shipping methods etc, and those are paid.
 Like many standalone shopping carts, WooCommerce sets no limit to the number of categories and products.
 However, for a big store with versatile goods it may be a little inconvenient since it allows filtering only by one parameter, which may be not enough for a shopper to find the needed product.

 On the contrary, Magento has a rich set of functions out of the box, but requires more experience compared to WooCommerce to tune it.
-It is the leader on the e-Commerce market, powering over 200k e-shops.
+It is the leader on the e-Commerce market, powering hundreds of thousands of e-shops.
 Magento is a really powerful engine with potential to work perfect for huge stores and equally good for small and medium ones.
 Its peculiar feature is multistore – the ability to manage several stores from one backend.
 Other than that, it’s got an army of dedicated fans who constantly contribute new extensions and updates to keep the software in the best shape possible.
+For complex scenarios or specific requirements during migration, consider our migration customization service.
 As to the blog, you can use this platform as CMS as well.

 So, while WooCommerce is a very good shopping cart to start with, Magento provides everything for a quickly growing business.